ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

    Motor-CAD window regardless of version number and without preference for any particular one.

-Automation Parameter Names
+Automation parameter names
 --------------------------

-Scripting in Motor-CAD usually involves setting parameters (e.g. geometry, operating point definition, cooling, calculation options), running calculations, and then retrieving results (e.g. torque, efficiency, losses).
+Scripting in Motor-CAD usually involves setting parameters (for example: geometry, operating point definition, cooling, calculation options), running calculations, and then retrieving results (for example: torque, efficiency, losses).
 To do this, the correct Motor-CAD parameter name must be known.

 A list of all Motor-CAD parameters available via automation can be found under Help -> automation Parameter Names.